 Art at the Library

-Displays usually last for two months, and occasionally one month.
+Displays usually last for two months and occasionally one month.
 We have two walls to utilize (both pictured below): one approximately 20.5 ft. wide and the other approximately 15 ft. wide.
 Both walls should be used in exhibits.
-Our hanging system uses movable rods with hooks to hang the art upon.
-Due to the nature of the hanging system, we recommend each piece be at least about 10 inches in height.
+Our hanging system uses movable rods with hooks to hang the art.
+Due to the nature of the hanging system, we recommend each piece be at least ten inches in height.

 (West art wall; approximately 20.5 ft. wide)